 While you can pay off your mortgage early, should you really do it?
 That question can only be answered by you, and the right answer depends on your goals and your personal risk tolerance.

-In the meantime, you should strive to have an emergency fund to cover surprise expenses that could arise if you face a loss in income, lose your job or wind up having to pay unexpected expenses.
+In the meantime, you should strive to create an emergency fund to cover surprise expenses that could arise if you face a loss in income, lose your job or wind up having to pay unexpected expenses.
 After all, prepaying your mortgage may help you build home equity, but that equity is locked away where you can’t access it quickly if you need it.
 With that in mind, most experts suggest having a fully stocked emergency fund with at least three to six months of expenses you can easily access if you need to.

 Finally, you should make sure you’re adequately saving for retirement and other goals before you get too aggressive about paying off your mortgage.
 Owning a home outright can make reaching retirement considerably easier, but you need to save cash for retirement, too.